ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/14_support_vector_machines_theory.md

     “Apply a squashing tanh to a scaled dot product plus offset” — historically linked to neural nets; used less often than RBF/linear.

 <img src="./images/1402.png" alt="SVM Kernel Trick" width="600"/>

+Role of $\gamma$ (gamma) in RBF/polynomial kernels:
+- Larger $\gamma$: each point influences only a tiny neighborhood → very wiggly, complex boundaries (risk of overfitting).
+- Smaller $\gamma$: each point’s influence spreads farther → smoother boundaries (risk of underfitting).

+## 4. SVM for Regression (SVR)
+Support Vector Regression (SVR) applies SVM principles to predict continuous values.

+- $\epsilon$-insensitive tube: errors within $\epsilon$ are ignored.

+> We allow a “tube” around the prediction line; any point inside the tube counts as “good enough” and does not incur loss.
+Only points outside the tube are penalized.

+- Objective (conceptually): balance model flatness and violations.

+> Keep the weights small (a flat, simple function) while penalizing only those prediction errors that stick out beyond $\epsilon$. $C$ controls how strongly we penalize those outside-the-tube errors.
+With kernels (e.g., RBF), SVR can capture non-linear relationships.